ylorant/batflat/README.md

 ## Tutorials
 * [Setup Batflat on Ubuntu with Nginx](https://websiteforstudents.com/setup-batflat-on-ubuntu-18-04-16-04-18-10-with-nginx-mariadb-and-php-7-2-fpm/)

+## Deployment
+See [PHPloy](https://github.com/banago/PHPloy) to deploy the site on STA server.
+To launch a deploy, after set an ini file, use this command :
+`php vendor/bin/phploy`

 ## Credits

 * **[Eztharia](https://github.com/Eztharia)** - French translation of website and CMS